DiegoRodriguez2018/market-place-rails-project/README.md

 The data structure of similar marketplace apps will include:

 * A User Model, which will allow to both sell or purchase a product.
 * A Product Model, that will display important information about the items for sale.
 * A Category Model to allow to organise our items.
 * An Order Model that will allow to keep track of the transactions and shipping details.
 * A Charge Model to keep track of the electronic transactions.
 * A Shopping Cart to allow keeping track of multiple orders.

 ### 12. Discuss the database relations to be implemented.

-User many to many  products
-Orders one to many products
+Each category has many products within in.

-(This is more regarding why we need a join table in certain instances in your app, why we need a foreign keys in different tables, think about the stuff we did when we first started sql
-)
+* Category
+  * has_many :products
+Each order belongs to a single user and product.
+* Order
+* belongs_to :user
+* belongs_to :product
+Every product belongs to a single user and category.
+It has a single image.
+It can have many orders associated with it.
+* Product
+  * belongs_to :user
+  * belongs_to :category
+  * has_one_attached :image
+  * has_many :orders
+Each user can have many products posted and make many orders.
+* User
+  * has_many :products
+  * has_many :orders

 ### 13. Describe your project’s models in terms of the relationships (active record associations) they have with each other